tillitis/tkey-ssh-agent/README.md

 ```
 $ ./tkey-runapp apps/signer/app.bin
 ```

-While the app is being loaded, the LED on the USB stick will be steady white. `tkey-runapp` also supports sending a User Supplied Secret (USS) to the firmware when loading the app.
+While the app is being loaded, the LED on the USB stick (in one of the outer corners) will be turned off. `tkey-runapp` also supports sending a User Supplied Secret (USS) to the firmware when loading the app.
 By adding the flag `--uss`, you will be asked to type a phrase which will be hashed to become the USS digest (the final newline is removed from the phrase before hashing).

 Alternatively, you may use `--uss-file=filename` to make it read the contents of a file, which is then hashed as the USS.
 The filename can